sweety-chaudhary/Dandelion-spa/README.md

 # This repo consist only front-end
 # Dandelion-spa
-It is a web application for purchasing paintings online
+Designed a template for E-commerce website, in #React:

 ## Available Scripts